-If it is identified that a staff member at a provider facility does not meet the qualifications or training requirements outlined in Part 208 of the Medicaid Administrative Code, the provider will be notified of the finding and required to submit a CAP.
+If it is identified that a staff member at a provider agency/facility does not meet the qualifications or training requirements outlined in Part 208 of the Medicaid Administrative Code, the provider will be notified of the finding and required to submit a CAP.

 In instances in which a CAP is required, the provider will have thirty (30) days to submit the written corrective action plan detailing the actions that will be taken to ensure immediate and ongoing compliance with requirements.
 Once DOM approves the submitted corrective action plan, the provider will have a defined timeframe to implement the plan fully.
 DOM will follow up to determine the effectiveness of remediation actions.
 If a provider does not submit an approved CAP or fails to implement the approved CAP, DOM may suspend and/or terminate the Medicaid provider number.
 Upon any discovery that a provider or their staff no longer meets qualifications, affected participants will be offered the opportunity to choose an alternate qualified provider.
+Provider claims for the period of ineligibility identified will be reviewed and recouped appropriately.